Rockerby/Umbraco-Segments/README.md

 # Umbraco Segments
 A small demo of getting started with segments in Umbraco 10.
+This was based on the [24 Days article](https://24days.in/umbraco-cms/2022/using-segmentation/) showing Umbraco segments in v8.

 ## How to get started
 Open `Segments.sln` and run the `Website` project or simply type the below from the command line in the project root: